-The Dakota Lakes Research Farm focuses on both irrigated and dryland crop research.
-The farm is managed as a no-till farm.
-240 of the 840 acres are devoted to irrigation.
-Irrigation allows scientists to compare and evaluate varieties, as well as comparing and evaluating management practices.
+The farm focuses on both irrigated and dryland crop research.
+Irrigation allows scientists to compare and evaluate varieties, as well as compare and evaluate management practices; 240 of the farm's 840 acres are devoted to irrigation.
 It also allows scientists to do breeding work in both high- and low-moisture environments at the same location in the same year.
 The farm's field day, held the last Thursday in June, has been listed as one of the, “10 most exciting field days in the nation” by a major farm magazine.

 - Impact of Phosphorus Soil Test Level Differences on Crop Response in No-Till Soils in Central South Dakota - Funded by Nutrient Research and Education Council NREC